 Rule 408.
 CTI Code

-Each Participant must identify each transaction executed on the Platform on the record of transactions submitted to Seed SEF with the correct CTI Code.
+Each Participant must mark each Trading Account through which Transactions are executed on the Platform with the correct CTI Code, and only submit the same type of Transactions to such Trading Account as it is so marked.
 The CTI Codes are as follows:

-C1: Transactions initiated and executed by an individual member for his own account, for an account he controls or for an account in which he has ownership or financial interest;
+C1: Transactions initiated and executed by a Participant for its own financial interest;

-C2: Transactions executed for the proprietary account of a clearing member or non-clearing member firm;
+C2: Transactions initiated and executed by a FCM for its own financial interest;

-C3: Transactions where an individual member or authorized trader executes for the personal account of another individual member, for an account the other individual member controls or for an account in which the other individual member has ownership or financial interest;
+C3: Transactions initiated and executed by a Participant for the financial interest of another Participant;

-C4: Any transaction not meeting the definition of C1, C2 or C3.
-(These should be non-member customer transactions).
+C4: Any Transaction not meeting the definition of C1, C2 or C3.
+These should be Non-Participant Customer Transactions.

 Rule 409.
 Books and Records